happypandax/happypandax/docs/source/client.rst

 The message is delimited so you keep receving data until you meet the EOF sequence.
 For HPX this EOF is ``<EOF>`` (in byte-form).

-HPX requires that all data, not including the EOF sequence, to be gzipped.
+HPX requires that all data, **not including the EOF sequence**, to be gzipped.

 A very crude example on how to receive a message from HPX in pseudocode: